The Electrifying Mojo: History

 Mojo's seminal radio show ran from 1977 through the mid-1980s, and while broadcast on stations marketed toward the African-American market, his programming was a combination of soul, funk, new wave, hip hop, and rock.
 He also wrote music, sometimes under the name "C. J. Surge".

-After serving in the Air Force, Johnson attended the University of Michigan in the mid-1970s where he began broadcasting on the University radio station and then on Ann Arbor station WAAM (at the time a popular Top 40 station).
+Johnson's first radio job was at KOKY in Little Rock, Arkansas.
+He next worked at DYZA in the Philippines, then returned to KOKY and later moved to KALO in Little Rock.
+After serving in the Air Force, Johnson attended the University of Michigan in the mid-1970s where he began broadcasting on the university radio station and then on Ann Arbor station WAAM (at the time a popular Top 40 station).
 In 1977, he began broadcasting on WGPR (107.5) in Detroit and soon gathered a diverse audience attracted to his "genre bending" format.
 Moving to WJLB around 1982, Mojo gained additional listeners at the more easily found 97.9 frequency and billboards throughout Detroit touted the "Landing of the Mothership" at 10:00 every night.

 Mojo moved to WHYT (96.3) in 1985 and then WTWR-FM in Toledo, Ohio after a management turnover at WHYT in 1987, until 1990, when he accepted an offer to return to the Detroit airwaves at WMXD.
 At this time, Mojo began doing remote broadcasts, driving around Detroit, talking to people in the city, while his Production assistant Wendell Burke kept the music going at the studio.

 In the mid-nineties, Mojo went back to WGPR.
 Musically, this included shows focused on single themes, such as symphonic music by black composers, a survey of the jazz and symphonic music of Duke Ellington, and one alternating the music of Billie Holiday with spoken excerpts from her autobiography.
 He, as before, frequently played recordings in their entirety.

 In an unusual arrangement, Mojo was purchasing his air-time from WGPR and then finding his own sponsors for the show.
 His two primary sponsors at this time were a deli and an insurance agency.

 He also dedicated airtime to reading excerpts from his 500-plus page book, The Mental Machine (ISBN 0-9639811-1-0), a work of poetry and prose about community and societal ills.

 The late 1990s brought Mojo to WCHB for a stretch in 1998 where he began broadcasting his show over the internet for a short time.
 He also was making guest appearances on the now defunct WDTR around 2004.